-Benedictine Manor of Lacrosse is an average-sized non-profit nursing home located in La Crosse, Wisconsin.
+Benedictine Living Community - La Crosse is an average-sized non-profit nursing home located in La Crosse, Wisconsin.
 This proved to be an A rated facility, which is one of the highest ratings we offer.
 We were so impressed with this nursing home that we ranked it in the top ten percentile of all facilities in the country.
 One of the best aspects of this nursing home's stellar profile is its inspection grade.
 We discuss inspections in the next paragraph.

 - Nursing Home